 11 of 12

 1888 Indian Head Penny: Last 8 Over 7 Variety

-Although somewhat controversial, it is believed that an 1887 Indian Head cent hub was reuse to produce the 1888 Indian head cents.
-The lower part of the last in the date (the "7") can still be seen sticking out from the lower left corner of the "8".
-Click on the picture to the left to see a larger more detailed photo of this variety.
+Although somewhat controversial, it is believed that an 1887 Indian Head cent hub was reused to produce the 1888 Indian Head cents.
+The lower part of the last numeral in the date can still be seen sticking out from the lower-left corner of the "8."

 This is the rarest and one of the most valuable Indian Head penny varieties found so far.
-Be cautious of unscrupulous coin doctors that have added a... small lump to the bottom of the last 8 in the date.
-Make sure you buy from a reputable coin dealer or by a coin that has been certified by a third-party coin grading service.
+Be cautious of unscrupulous coin doctors that have added a small lump to the bottom of the last "8" in the date.
+Be sure you purchase your coins from a trustworthy coin dealer and that the coin is certified by 1/3 party grading companies.

 12 of 12

 In 1909, the Lincoln cent design replaced the Indian Head penny, but not until almost 300,000 Indian Head cents were produced at the San Francisco mint.
 This extremely low mintage makes this another key for the Indian Head cent series.